UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

 (c) JimBoCA aka Jim Searle
 MIT license.

+## How it works

+This nodeserver starts a backgroud process which implements a minimal REST server to handle data coming from the tag manager.
+All communication from the tag manager to the REST server is on the local network, so no port forwarding is necessary.

+When the tag manager is "Monitor Tags" is enabled, the nodeserver updates all the Tag URL's so any updates are pushed to the REST server.

+The authorization for communicating with your tag manager account handled by OAuth2 so no passwords are necessary, when the nodeserver is started up for the first time you will be asked to give permission.

 ## Supported Sensors

 This node server is intended to eventually support all Wireless Tags used by the